Bhatia in T-10 at US Open; Theegala, Scheffler make cut as Woods misses out - www.lokmattimes.com

 Leading the field is the Swedish sensation Ludvig Aberg, who shot a 69 to hold a one-stroke lead on 5-under 135 from Bryson DeChambeau (67-69), Thomas Detry (69-67) and Patrick Cantlay (65-71), who are all at 4-under 136.

-Rory McIlroy, seeking a fifth career major and first in 10 years, is amongst those on 137 following a 72.
-He is Tied-fifth.
+Rory McIlroy, seeking a fifth career major and first in 10 years, is among those on 137, following a 72.
+He is tied fifth.

 Meanwhile, the legendary Tiger Woods missed the cut with rounds of 74-73.

-Aberg is a first-time at the US Open after having made his debuts at the Masters with a runner-up finish and missing the cut at the PGA Championship earlier this year.
-This is only his third Major start.
+Aberg is playing for the first time at the US Open after making his debut at the Masters with a runner-up finish and missing the cut at the PGA Championship earlier this year.
+This is only his third major start.

-Aberg has positioned himself potentially to be the first player to win the U.S. Open on debut since Francis Ouimet in 1913.
+Aberg has positioned himself to potentially be the first player to win the US Open on his debut since Francis Ouimet in 1913.

 Matsuyama, the 2021 Masters Tournament champion, fired the day's low round featuring four birdies without a bogey to sit on 2-under 138 at Pinehurst No. 2.

 The 21-year-old Kim, who is competing in his seventh straight week, intends to keep his foot on the pedal in his chase for major glory.
-The 21-year-old enjoyed a season’s first top-10 at the RBC Canadian Open a few weeks ago, and intends to improve on his 23rd place finish in his U.S. Open debut in 2022 and tied for eighth last season.
+The 21-year-old enjoyed a season's first top-10 at the RBC Canadian Open a few weeks ago and intends to improve on his 23rd-place finish in his US Open debut in 2022 and tied for eighth last season.
 He feels up to the severe test at Pinehurst.
-Kim’s best major finish was tied second at last year’s The Open Championship.
+Kim's best major finish was tied second at last year's Open Championship.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app